rguntz/Romain_Guntz_rep/README.md

 - Most projects are implemented in Python and C.
 - The repository is structured by course/project for easy navigation.
-- Some projects include high-level simulation code for robot and spacecraft control.

 ---